In limited circumstances, the university approves students for special housing accommodations based on medical need and/or disability status.

 - Indicate your need for a housing accommodation on your Housing Application.

 - Complete a Request for Special Housing Accommodations Form.

 - Provide documentation.
 Documentation that meets University criteria can be found by going to cornerstone.wustl.edu and following the links to Disability Resources and Documentation Guidelines.

-Please note that residential housing is not a distraction-reduced environment.
+NOTE: Residential housing is not a distraction-reduced environment.
 Accordingly, students are not granted housing accommodations for learning or attention disabilities.
 Students who need distraction-reduced study environments should speak with the staff at Disability Resources, who will assist students in identifying quiet study places.

-Please note that the University follows the guidelines of the American Academy of Allergy, Asthma & Immunology in granting housing accommodations for environmental allergens.
+The university follows the guidelines of the American Academy of Allergy, Asthma & Immunology in granting housing accommodations for environmental allergens.
 Consistent with those guidelines, students with housing accommodations due to environmental allergens will be permitted to purchase and bring an allergen-proof fabric covers for bedding, a dehumidifier and/or HEPA filter air purifier.